mapbox/simplestyle-spec/1.1.0/README.md

 specified properties are valid.
 When properties are not given, the defaults below are assumed by implementations.

-Multi features are assumed to have the same styling rules as single features&mdash;
-MultiPoints are styled as Points, MultiPolygons as Polygons, and MultiLineStrings as LineStrings. `marker` styles do not affect `stroke` and `fill` rules and vice versa.
+Multi features are assumed to have the same styling rules as single features--- MultiPoints are styled as Points, MultiPolygons as Polygons, and MultiLineStrings as LineStrings. `marker` styles do not affect `stroke` and `fill` rules and vice versa.
 The behavior of `fill` rules on LineStrings is undefined, but implementations